ventoy/Ventoy/README.md

 # Features
 * 100% open source
 * Simple to use
-* Fast (limited only by the speed of copying iso file)
+* Fast (limited only by the speed of copying the iso file)
 * Can be installed in USB/Local Disk/SSD/NVMe/SD Card
 * Directly boot from ISO/WIM/IMG/VHD(x)/EFI files, no extraction needed
-* Support to browse and boot ISO/WIM/IMG/VHD(x)/EFI files in local disk
+* Support to browse and boot ISO/WIM/IMG/VHD(x)/EFI files in the local disk
 * No need to be continuous in disk for ISO/WIM/IMG/VHD(x)/EFI files
 * MBR and GPT partition style supported (1.0.15+)
 * x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI, MIPS64EL UEFI supported